ciyer/smet-collect/README.md

 The structure of the file is somewhat specific to tracking elections, but the functionality is rather generic, though you may need to ignore some of the fields.

-Each time smet collect or smet pipeline is called, it creates a collection run.
+Each time smet-collect collect or smet-collect pipeline is called, it creates a collection run.
 A run groups together search results for each term in each candidate in each race and is identified by a timestamp (the time the collection run was started).
 For each term, the query to twitter asks only for tweets newer than the newest tweet from the previous run.

 Smet imposes an implicit hierarchical structure on searches to twitter: race/run/candidate_name/term, where a race can be composed of multiple candidates, and a candidate can be associated with multiple terms.
 This structure can either be exploited or (partially) ignored in analysis.

 ## Output

-As smet is used, the bundle grows to contain additional subfolders:
+As smet-collect is used, the bundle grows to contain additional subfolders:

 - compressed -- parent for compressed data
 - pruned -- parent for pruned data